Net migration to the UK has dipped - but remains close to record levels, official figures indicate.

-However, at an estimated 323,000 in the year to September, it remains more than three times above the Government's aim of less than 100,000 and has now been running at an annual level of more than 300,000 for almost two years.
+However, at an estimated 323,000 in the year to September, it is more than three times the Government's aim of less than 100,000 and has now been running at an annual level of more than 300,000 for almost two years.

 It also represented a 31,000 year-on-year increase.

 Madeleine Sumption, director of the Migration Observatory at the University of Oxford, said sustained high levels of net migration raised the question of "whether we are experiencing a temporary peak or a 'new normal' in the UK".

 The data, published by the Office for National Statistics (ONS), also sparked a fresh confrontation between the opposing camps in the EU referendum debate.

 Home Secretary Theresa May said net migration was too high but insisted a deal struck by David Cameron will clamp down on abuse of free movement and "reduce the pull factor of our welfare system".